cesarenaldi/iniettore/migrating.md

 ### Lazy singletons

-In iniettore pre-v4 a Lazy Singleton mapping was designed to produce a singleton instance when requested the first time.
-The instance gets destroyed only when the context it has been registered into gets destroyed.
+In pre-v4 a Lazy Singleton mapping was designed to produce a singleton instance when requested the first time.
+The instance was destroyed only when the containing Iniettore context was destroyed.

-**BREAKING CHANGE:** Iniettore v4 does NOT have a way to define a singleton with the lifecycle described above.
+**BREAKING CHANGE:** Iniettore v4 does NOT have a way to define a singletons with the lifecycle described above.

 ### Eager singletons

 #### Before

 In iniettore pre-v4 an Eager Singleton mapping was designed to produce a singleton instance at registration time.
-The instance gets destroyed when the corresponding context is destroyed.
+The instance was destroyed when the corresponding context was destroyed.

 This implied that all the required dependencies must be registered in the context or in one of its ancestors.